Jairus313/streamlit_crash_course/README.md

 <a  id="write"></a>
 ### Write

-Streamlit's write is basically a terminal in the app itself and it's most powerful function since it acts as terminal.
-Here you do many things like printing your output to plotting up the graphs.
+Streamlit's write is basically a terminal in the app itself and it is the most powerful function since it acts as the terminal.
+Here you can do many things like printing your output to plotting up the graphs.
 Let's have a look on it.

 Syntax:
 ```sh